 The corporation is not formed for pecuniary profit or financial gain.
 The Corporation is formed exclusively for educational and charitable purposes, within the limitations prescribed under Sections 170(c)(2) and 501(c)(3) of the Internal Revenue Code of 1986, as amended or corresponding provisions of any future U.S. internal revenue law (the “Code”).
 The Corporation will not discriminate on the basis of sex, age, religion, race, disability or ethnic origin.

 Article IV.
-Limitations On Earnings
+Limitations on Earnings

 No part of net earnings of the Corporation shall inure to the benefit of, or be distributable to, its directors, officers, members or any person having a personal and private interest in the activities of the Corporation, except that the Corporation shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the purposes of this Corporation.